rsaggio87/LeaveOutTwoWay/README.md

 * `leave_out_COMPLETE.m` outputs estimates of the VCM of the person, firm effects with associated standard errors (assuming q=0 in KSS).
 Standard errors for the case q=1 can also be obtained.
 In future releases, we plan also to allow users to specificy the variance component associated with a specific (sub)set of controls.

-* `leave_out_COMPLETE.m` is currently not optimized for large datasets.
-We'll make an effort to constantly update the code in order to deal with very large datasets.
-Version 1.1 is a first step towards that direction.

 * Adding Controls to the model: This is easily handled by `leave_out_COMPLETE.m`.
 However, to speed up computations, we suggest to partial out the effects of these controls in a first step so that the associated design matrix has a Laplacian structure.
 See the documentation provided inside the functions `leave_out_COMPLETE.m` and `leave_out_FD.m` and Appendix B of KSS.

 * It is highly suggested that the user runs any of the function mentioned above on an hpc system in order to fully exploit the parallelization features of Matlab.